 The time-line for the validation process hinges on the timely supply of the data from jurisdictions.
-Late supply will delay this process.
-The AIHW plans to send the 2004-05 validation reports to jurisdictions progressively within 1-2 week of receipt of data.
+The AIHW has improved their data validation processes and is now able to provide validation reports to jurisdictions within 1 week of receipt of data.
 On receipt and verification of the revised data set, frequency and cross-tabulation tables from all jurisdictions, AIHW will commence analysis of the data for the national report.
 Tables for publication will be sent with the first draft of the national report for validation and approval.

-Year 2005 August Jurisdictions Jurisdictions to commence process of receiving and cleaning 2004-05 data fron agencies October AIHW Formal request for the 2004-05 data Oct to Dec 31 Jurisdictions Transfer of clean data (2004-05) to the AIHW with file specifications and frequency and cross-tabulation tables Year 2006 January AIHW Commencement of validation process January to March AIHW Validation report and data queries sent to each jurisdiction January to March Jurisdictions Respond to validation report and data queries.
-Send revised data file and revised frequency and cross-tabulation tables.
-February AIHW Draft of 2006-07 Guidelines circulated to jurisdictions for feedback Jurisdictions Send comments to AIHW on 2006-07 Guidelines March AIHW 2006-07 Guidelines placed on AIHW web site
+Year 2006 Who What September Jurisdictions Jurisdictions to commence process of receiving and cleaning 2005-06 data from agencies October AIHW Formal request for the 2005-06 data to jurisdictions Nov to Dec Jurisdictions Transfer of clean data (2005-06) to the AIHW with file specifications and frequency and cross-tabulation tables 22 December AIHW and jurisdictions AIHW undertake data validation process.
+Validation report and data queries sent to each jurisdiction.
+Jurisdictions send revised data sets and accompanying documentation back to the AIHW Year 2007 by 22 January AIHW and jurisdictions Sign-off provided by jurisdictions for final loading of data.
+2005-06 national AODTS NMDS database compiled and ready for analysis January AIHW Begin analysis of the 2005-06 AODTS-NMDS annual report February AIHW Draft of 2006-07 Guidelines circulated to jurisdictions for feedback Jurisdictions Send comments to AIHW on 2006-07 Guidelines March AIHW and jurisdictions First draft of 2005-06 national report and national bulletin circulated to jurisdictions for comment AIHW 2006-07 Guidelines placed on AIHW web site April AIHW Final draft of 2005-06 national report and national bulletin circulated for comments and final editing June AIHW Release of 2005-06 national report and bulletin July AIHW Release of 2005-06 state/territory briefings

-Table 9: National timetable for transfer, validation and reporting of 2004-05 data
+Table 6.5: National timetable for transfer, validation and reporting of 2005-06 data